christopher-fourgeaud/evaluation-competences/README.md

 - 3 - VichUploaderBundle | I used it to handle the image upload for the announce entity.
 - 4 - AsseticBundle | I used it to take care of the implementation of Bootstrap 3.
 - 5 - DoctrineFixturesBundle | I used it to generate a set of data when generating the project.
+- 6 - KnpPaginatorBundle | This bundle allow you to make easy pagination on your website.

 To install all the bindles, use the terminal command :